sablikj/platformer/README.md

 # Platformer
 A 2D  retro-style platformer game created in Unity engine.
-This game was created as a funal project for the AP8PO course.
+This game was created as a final project for the AP8PO course.

 ## Features
 * 7 levels